Mother's Milk (character): The Boys (2019–2026)

-In the streaming television series adaptation, Laz Alonso portrays the character.
-Unlike the comic series, M.M. is not a Supe, is Episcopalian and his real name is Marvin T. Milk instead of Baron Wallis, with his "Mother's Milk" nickname originating his surname and "mothering" nature as a battlefield medic, and his father's campaign against Vought originating from Soldier Boy throwing a Mercedes-Benz into the Milk family household when M.M. was a child, killing his grandfather, which Vought had then covered up by claiming Soldier Boy's actions were caused by apprehending car thieves.
+In the streaming television series adaptation, Laz Alonso portrays the character, first appearing in "Get Some".
+Unlike the comic series, M.M. is not a Supe, is Episcopalian and his real name is Marvin T. Milk, with his "Mother's Milk" nickname originating from his surname and "mothering" nature as a battlefield medic, and his father's campaign against Vought originating from Soldier Boy throwing a Mercedes-Benz into the Milk family household when M.M. was a child, killing his grandfather, which Vought had then covered up by claiming Soldier Boy's actions were caused by apprehending car thieves.
+His father died while seeking justice.
 M.M. serves as the Boys' second-in-command, holding Billy Butcher back from his darker impulses.
-Elias Leon Leacock portrays young M.M. in the third season.
+Elias Leon Leacock portrays young M.M.
+His lactophilic tendencies were adapted to Homelander (portrayed by Antony Starr), while his status as the first naturally-born Supe was adapted to Homelander and Becca Butcher's son, Ryan Butcher (portrayed by Cameron Crovetti).
+In the third season.
 M.M.'s mother's prehensile breast tentacle attack against Wee Hughie in the comic series is also adapted as a penis tentacle attack from Love Sausage against M.M. in the second season.
+His obsessive-compulsive disorder was personally inspired by Alonso.

+In the finale, Mother's Milk remarries Monique and adopts Ryan.